jenova-marie/wonder-logger/README.md

 ## Overview

-Wonder Logger is a comprehensive observability solution that unifies structured logging and distributed tracing for Node.js applications.
+⭐Wonder Logger⭐ is a comprehensive observability solution that unifies structured logging and distributed tracing for Node.js applications.
 Built on industry-standard tools ([Pino](https://getpino.io/) and [OpenTelemetry](https://opentelemetry.io/)), it provides a clean, modular API for instrumenting your applications with production-grade observability.

 ### Key Features